Advancing-Team Based Care

 How does team-based care improve the work experience?

 This video shows how team-based care enhances the work experience by encouraging collaboration and shared decision-making among healthcare team members.
-This helps maintain work-life balance, improves patient care, and fosters mutual learning and growth within the team.
+This helps maintain work-life balance, improve patient care, and foster mutual learning and growth within the team.

 How does team-based care improve the patient experience?